How You Can ‘Love Your Liver’

 The British Liver Trust is a small charity tackling the serious and growing health problem of liver disease.
 They are there to support patients with liver disease and raise funds for treatments as well as educating people about the importance of good liver health and the dangers of social drinking.

-In previous years, The British Liver Trust assessed the liver health of nearly 500 people in 8 locations in January 2013.
-Over 20% of people assessed were advised to visit their GP and request a Liver Function Test (a simple blood test) or a non-invasive scan that evaluates the degree of liver stiffness, or scarring, known as fibrosis.
+In 2013, over 20% of people assessed were advised to visit their GP and request a Liver Function Test (a simple blood test) or a non-invasive scan that evaluates the degree of liver stiffness, or scarring, known as fibrosis.

 Of course, they also promote ways to keep your liver in tip top condition to help you lower the risk of contracting liver disease and other associated conditions.
-They offer a simple, three-step plan that explains how we can all love our liver in 2017.
+They offer a simple, three-step plan that explains how we can all love our liver.

 Step 1 – Cut back on the booze

 Most adults who drink alcohol know that it has a negative effect on the liver if consumed in large quantities and that too much alcohol can cause serious and lasting damage.
 The charity says that if you want to keep your liver in good order, you should drink no more than 14 units of alcohol a week; have three alcohol-free days every week to give your liver a chance to repair itself and avoid alcohol if you are pregnant or trying to conceive.

 Step 2 – Eat well and exercise